Beta Estimation

 plot_beta.draw()

-Title: Monthly beta estimates for example stocks using 5 years of data.
-The figure shows a time series of beta estimates based on 5 years of monthly data for Apple, Berkshire Hathaway, Microsoft, and Tesla.
+Title: Monthly beta estimates for example stocks using five years of data.
+The figure shows a time series of beta estimates based on five years of monthly data for Apple, Berkshire Hathaway, Microsoft, and Tesla.
 The estimated betas vary over time and across varies but are always positive for each stock.

-Figure 1: The CAPM betas are estimated with monthly data and a rolling window of length 5 years based on adjusted excess returns from CRSP.
+Figure 1: The figure shows monthly beta estimates for example stocks using five years of data.
+The CAPM betas are estimated with monthly data and a rolling window of length five years based on adjusted excess returns from CRSP.
 We use market excess returns from Kenneth French data library.

 def roll_capm_estimation_for_joblib(permno, group):